Buenas Noches from a Lonely Room: "Streets of Bakersfield" and "I Sang Dixie"

-Ever walk the streets of Bakersfield?

 The song was perfect for Yoakam, who, like Owens, endured criticism for saying what was on his mind, with lines like "I just want a chance to be myself" reflecting his vision of artistic independence and individualism.
 Owens, who was probably best known at the time for starring on Hee-Haw despite being one of the most successful country artists of the 1960s, was semi-retired until Yoakam cajoled him into recording the song as a duet.
 The pairing proved so successful that Owens went on tour as Yoakam's special guest, where he received a regal welcome from a generation of fans who knew him only as a legend, while reinforcing a passing-of-the-torch claim to Yoakam's honky-tonk ascendance.
 Owens also appeared in the music video.